wp-plugins/keep-backup-daily/readme.txt

 ==Changelog ==
 = 1.5.5 =
-* Settings won't be deleted on version update.
+* Settings won't be deleted on version update from next time.
 = 1.5.4 =
 * Old backups will be removed if couldn't sent to you because of email address field was empty.
 And by default you will get backups on admin email.
 = 1.5.3 =